Platypus (submarine): History

 The Platypus was launched on 13 December 1873 into Otago Harbour, with initial success.
 The first trial submersion took place on 30 January 1874 without issue; five men, including a journalist, were submerged inside the vessel for 45 minutes then brought back to the surface.

 The following day, a public trial of the submarine was held.
 The vessel took just under two hours to reach the bottom of the test location, a depth of 13 feet.
 After remaining submerged for another two hours, the Platypus began its return to the surface, however worsening marine conditions made it too difficult for the submarine to reach the surface and it had to be towed to shore.

 A third trial on 4 February 1874 was a success, and the occupants managed to collect material including shells and fishing line from the harbour floor.
-However, a failure during the following trial required the vessel to be hauled back up back up the surface.
+However, a failure during the following trial required the vessel to be hauled back up the surface.
 During this test, a note floated to the surface, saying "We are prepared to meet our maker".

 Following this, investors lost interest and the submarine was left on the banks of Pelichet Bay.
 In 1882 the middle section was modified by the owners to be used by McLeod’s Soap Works to hold tallow.
-The remains of the vessel were eventually removed due to the reclamation of the bay to accommodate the New Zealand and South Seas International Exhibition in 1925–1926.
+The remains of the vessel were eventually removed during the reclamation of the bay to accommodate the New Zealand and South Seas International Exhibition in 1925–1926.